 The fields of archaeology and anthropology must show that the Nephites were a sub-group of a larger, pre-existing culture.
 Whatever their cultural differences were must be reflected in the archaeological record.
-If the predominant culture group and archaeological remains are presumed to be Nephite, that modeler and his or her model is wrong.
+If the predominant culture group and archaeological remains are presumed to be Nephite, that modeler and his or her model are wrong.

-Because the location of Lamanite lands are known in relation to Nephite lands, we know where the greater Lamanite culture should be, and where the Nephite sub-culture should be.
-The larger Lamanitish culture should extend from the South and East toward Nephite lands on the North; i.e. Lamanite culture should therefore be stronger South and East of any proposed model.
-This dynamic will alone will eliminate 97% of the models.
+Because the location of Lamanite lands is known in relation to Nephite lands, we know where the greater Lamanite culture should be and where the Nephite sub-culture should be.
+The larger Lamanitish culture should extend from the South and East toward Nephite lands on the North; i.e., Lamanite culture should, therefore, be stronger South and East of any proposed model.
+This dynamic alone will eliminate 97% of the models.

 Lewiston Mound near Niagara, NY, at Artpark: